yonkov/nasio-blocks/readme.txt

 == Changelog ==

 = 1.0.3 - May 2025 =
-* Improve theme compatibility and add fullwidth slider pattern
+* Improve theme compatibility and add fullwidth slider pattern.Add option to add custom svg icons.

 = 1.0.2 - May 2025 =
 * Improve the gallery slider, fix post slider ServerRender and update the template library to include partners and features pattern.
 Improve sliders styles.